 - 2 tbsp (40ml) almond milk

 - Mix flax and water in a small bowl and allow to thicken.

 - Process onion, parsley and walnuts until chunky.

-- Add feta, braggs, breadcrumbs, oats and yeast and process until smooth.
+- Add almond feta cheese (from above), braggs, breadcrumbs, oats and yeast and process until smooth.

 - Put mix in the fridge for an hour or two to thicken up.

 - Cut a sheet of thawed puff pastry in half, and spread 3tbsp (60g) of mix along one long edge.

 - Roll pastry around mix and seal with milk.

 - Cut into four, brush with milk and sprinkle sesame seeds on top.

 - Cook immediately at 210°C for 20 minutes or freeze and cook later at 210°C for 25 minutes.